maykinmedia/open-personen/docs/introduction/source-code/why-bsl.rst

 benefit from your contributions.

-We understand though, that contributing to a project that is not completely open source and free to use in production is less attractive.
+We understand though, that contributing to a project that is not completely free to use in production is less attractive.
 We really hope that we can release the project under the `EUPL`_ as soon as possible.

 What are alternative licenses?
 ------------------------------